VIP5: Towards Multimodal Foundation Models for Recommendation: VIP5 Paradigm with Multimodal Personalized Prompts

 where $f_\mathrm{down}$ and $f_\mathrm{up}$ are the down-sampling and up-sampling layers of an adapter, and $\sigma$ is the GELU activation function \cite{hendrycks2016gaussian}.
 Similar to text encoder, we also adopt adapters between the cross-attention block and its LayerNorm layer inside text decoder.

-MFM utilizes the conditional token generation loss for all three recommendation tasks.
+VIP5 utilizes the conditional token generation loss for all three recommendation tasks.
 After encoding the input multimodal personalized prompts into a contextualized latent sequence with $\mathcal{E}$, the text decoder $\mathcal{D}$ autoregressively predict next tokens conditioned on the already generated tokens $\mathbf{y}_{<j}$ and the input text $\mathbf{t}$.
-In summary, MFM adopts the following training objective to perform parameter-efficient tuning with adapters:
+In summary, VIP5 adopts the following training objective to perform parameter-efficient tuning with adapters:

-After training, we perform inference with MFM based on given multimodal personalized prompts.
+After training, we perform inference with VIP5 based on given multimodal personalized prompts.
 For sequential and direct recommendation task groups, we create a list of candidate items for recommendation via beam search.
 For explanation task group, we simply apply greedy decoding for text generation.